valory-xyz/open-autonomy/docs/fsm_vs_abci_app.md

 implemented as an ABCI Application, that defines the finite-state machine of a period of the consensus on a temporary blockchain.
-The underlying consensus engine allows decentralized state replication among different processes.
+The underlying consensus engine (at present Tendermint) allows decentralized state replication among different processes.
 The transitions of such FSM are triggered by the delivery of blocks from the consensus engine.